 Here are three ideas as to how you can use leadership for sales motivation:

 Your boss will do your calls.
 Try a sales contest where the prize or a mid-way bonus is … you!
 You will work for the leading rep for a few hours doing whatever they direct you to -- calls, demos, presentations, etc. Not only does this motivate your team, but it also shows you aren't afraid to roll up your sleeves and get in the trenches.
 Plus, it's fun.

 CEO takes you out to lunch.
 Or any C-level executive.
 Most sales reps crave one-on-one time with a senior leader to share their thoughts and get an inside look into company strategy.

 Present at the next sales meeting.
 Ask a high-performing rep to present an innovative tactic or new approach at the next sales meeting.
 This kills three birds with one stone -- you're celebrating the rep, their colleagues see that reps who do well earn prestige, and you can delegate some of the responsibility of leading the meeting.

 Your clients possess incredible motivational power.
 I often bring customers into the office or arrange conference calls so reps can hear how the product they sell is changing someone's life.

 Invite customers to team meetings or events to chat with the reps about how they're using your offering, why they chose it over the competition, and what they liked and didn't like about your sales process.
 Allow for some Q&A where reps can ask questions that will help them optimize their process or messaging.

-Not only does this client face time reaffirm to reps why they do what they do, it also reminds them that it’s all about the customer.
-After spending some time with clients, they’ll be excited to get back on the phones and start selling.
+Not only does this client face time reaffirm to reps why they do what they do, but it also reminds them that it's all about the customer.
+After spending some time with clients, they'll be excited to get back on the phones and start selling.